 It can help manage inflammation.

 Antioxidants work by neutralizing free radical damage in the skin, which in turn eases inflammation.
 By using antioxidants consistently, you can help manage inflammation long term—especially the sneaky microscopic, low-grade inflammation called inflammaging.

 "Because it's rich in many antioxidants and contains a high amount of vitamin C, it works as an anti-inflammatory to decrease inflammation, fight the free radicals, and will lighten, tighten, and brighten the skin," says Worden.

 Antioxidants, among their many other duties, provide environmental protection against stressors, UV damage, and pollution.
 "Rich in antioxidants, it helps protect the skin from damage from free radicals from UV rays and pollution," says King.

-Cochran Gathers agrees: "There have also been some studies that suggest that components of pomegranate seed oil may have a photoprotective effect against some types of UV light skin damage.
+Cochran Gathers agrees: "There have also been some studies that suggest that components of pomegranate seed oil may have a photoprotective effect against some types of UV1 light skin damage.
 Keep in mind, though, using pomegranate oil is not a replacement for sunscreen!"

 It has antimicrobial benefits.

 For those with acne-prone skin, pomegranate seed oil is one of the best oils for you to consider.
 This is because it can actually help tend to the bacteria that plays a role in acne formation.
 "It has antimicrobial properties, which helps fight P. acnes bacteria and controls acne," says Worden.